kevin-chen-15/socialpy/socialpy/README.md

 =======================

-After downloading the requirements, setting up the database, and creating the superuser, run the site using:
+After downloading the requirements, setting up the database, and creating the superuser, first clean up the cache used by thumbnail:

+	python manage.py thumbnail cleanup

+then run the site using:

     python manage.py runserver

 Django default IP is 127.0.0.1 (localhost), and at port 8000.
 You can specify these options after runserver command.

 # socialpy